- Top Marketing Agencies in San Diego - November 23, 2023

 - Recognition for the donation

-Companies, like smartwatch builder, Pebble raised over $30 million via crowdfunding campaign.
+Companies, like smartwatch builder, Pebble raised over $30 million via a crowdfunding campaign.

 Unfortunately, Pebble has since closed up shop.